-Allison Wells is a Reward-Based Trainer which simply means she motivates dogs by giving and removing rewards to change behaviour.
+Allison Wells is a Positive-Reinforcement-Based Trainer which simply means she motivates dogs using things they like to change behaviour.
 She focuses on the science of how animals learn and uses methods which are effective, humane, and scientifically proven.
 She never expects animals to do something for nothing, but rather is a motivation control freak who identifies, rations and leverages anything the dog likes enough to be a usable reinforcer.
+For videos of Allison training dogs go here!

 Setting up the dog to succeed (and be safe) by arranging their environment so that they will make the right choices and will also be prevented from rehearsing (and being rewarded for) mistakes.